ejp-rd-vp/ERN-common-data-elements/README.md

 ## CDE modules overview

-The figure below gives an overview of upper level concepts and properties used in our cde models.
+The figure below gives an overview of upper level concepts and properties used in our cde model.

 <p align="center">
 	<img src="images/rdf/Annotated General model SIO.png">